Written by Mark D. Rejhon. Updated 2017.

-Pursuit camera are used by display manufacturers for testing (e.g. MotionMaster, and other MPRT pursuit cameras).
-This is simply a camera that follows on-screen motion.
-These expensive cameras are extremely accurate at measuring motion blur and other artifacts, such as ghosting and overdrive artifacts (inverse ghosting).
+Pursuit camera are used by display manufacturers for display testing (e.g. MotionMaster, and other MPRT pursuit cameras).
+This is a camera that follows on-screen motion.
+These cameras are extremely accurate at measuring motion blur & other artifacts, including ghosting and overdrive artifacts.

-There is a peer reviewed conference paper that I co-authored with Nokia and NIST.gov researchers, on this technique!
-The paper confirms that this inexpensive homebrew pursuit camera testing technique (using a cheap off-the-shelf camera!) successfully achives accuracy previously only accessible by 5-figure-price setups!
-Review websites such as TFTcentral and RTings.com have now started using this invention which you can easily build and do yourself for free using your existing point-and-shoot camera.
+There is a peer reviewed conference paper (ResearchGate) that I co-authored with Nokia and NIST.gov researchers, on this technique!
+The paper confirms that testing technique successfully inexpensively achives accuracy previously only accessible by high-priced setups!
+Several review websites including RTings, TFT Central, HDTVtest.co.uk, LinusTechTips, and others have started using this technique which you can easily build and do yourself for free using your existing point-and-shoot camera.

-Blur Busters invented an inexpensive method of accurately using a consumer digital camera as a pursuit camera.
+Most consumer digital cameras can successfully be used as a pursuit camera, with this technique.
 This technique was used to take the pictures for the LCD Motion Artifacts 101: Introduction page, the LCD Motion Artifacts: Overdrive page, and the 60Hz versus 120Hz versus LightBoost page.

 Example pursuit camera capture of overdrive artifacts (left edges)